hrbosker/hrbosker.github.io/content/authors/patrick-louis-rohrer/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Postdocs
+  - External collaborator
 ---

-Patrick Louis Rohrer is a Postdoctoral Researcher at the Donders Center for Cognition [DCC], part of the [Donders Institute](https://www.ru.nl/donders/) at [Radboud University](https://www.ru.nl), Nijmegen, The Netherlands.
-He is a member of the **Speech Perception in Audiovisual Communication** [SPEAC] research group, funded by the ERC Starting Grant 'HearingHands' [101040276; PI: Hans Rutger Bosker] that started in September 2022.
-His project within this research grant investigates gesture-speech synchrony in a set of typologically diverse languages in terms of prosodic structure.
-Additionally, his project assesses the effects of this synchrony on audiovisual speech perception.
+After having been a postdoc in the SPEAC group for more than two years, Patrick Louis Rohrer took up an Assistant Professor position (Serra Húnter Fellow) at the Universitat Rovira i Virgili in Tarragona, Catalonia.
+He continues to collaborate with many of the SPEAC members, specifically investigating gesture-speech synchrony in language production and perception, adopting a cross-linguistic perspective.

 ORCID iD: [0000-0002-2714-7294](https://orcid.org/0000-0002-2714-7294).